X

 Andrew Vaughn (12 games)

-It feels like this is the last chance you'll get to roster Andrew Vaughn.
+It feels like this is the last chance you'll get to roster Vaughn.
 I know his track record won't make you feel warm and fuzzy about it, but I mentioned him in a preseason breakouts article, then early in the year, he was featured as an underachiever in this article as a player who was expected to rebound.

-It wasn't looking good after he was demoted to Triple-A by the White Sox, but then five games into his Brewers career, I featured him again in my "Second Half Breakouts" article.
+It wasn't looking good after he was demoted to Triple-A by the White Sox, but then, five games into his Brewers career, I featured him again in my "Second Half Breakouts" article.
 Now here he is, the player with the longest hit streak in the majors.

 Not only does he have a 12-game hit streak going, but he's also hit safely in 19 of the 22 games since joining Milwaukee, including eight multi-hit performances.